Harry Hill's TV Burp: Format

-TV Burp focuses on comedian Harry Hill taking a comedic look over a week's schedule of programming, focusing on scenes from a selection of television shows, both fiction and non-fiction in nature, including soap dramas, documentaries, cooking shows, gameshows, and reality TV.
-Each episode focuses on a set of programmes whose clips are used in one of two ways:
+TV Burp is a clip show that features the alternative comedian Harry Hill taking a comedic look over a week's schedule of programming, focusing on scenes from a selection of television shows, including dramas, soap operas, documentaries, cooking shows, game shows, and reality TV.
+Hill presents the show from a desk in front of a studio audience, introducing and commenting on clips while dressed in a suit with an oversized collar and large black glasses.